billy-need/horror-movie-cli/README.md

 ## Using the Horror-Movie-CLI-Gem

-To execute the gem, type `$ horror-movie-cli` and follow the on-screen prompts.
+To execute the gem, type `clear` and follow the on-screen prompts.

 To exit the program, type `exit` when prompted for input.